d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 ### Xavier Initialization
 :label:`subsec_xavier`

-Let us look at the scale distribution of an output $o_{i}$ for some fully connected layer *without nonlinearities*.
+Let's look at the scale distribution of an output $o_{i}$ for some fully connected layer *without nonlinearities*.
 With $n_\mathrm{in}$ inputs $x_j$